jaracil/nexus/API.md

     "result": [{"sessions":[{"creationTime":"2016-08-30T12:39:16.39Z","connid":"687c3b7baf4b9471","nodeid":"687c3b7b","protocol":"tcp","remoteAddress":"172.17.0.1:51398"},{"creationTime":"2016-08-30T12:39:21.283Z","id":"687c3b7b407bcce2","nodeid":"687c3b7b","protocol":"tcp","remoteAddress":"172.17.0.1:51402"}],"user":"root","n":2}, ...]

 ## sys.session.kick
-Terminates any connection which session id matches the prefix
+Terminates any connection which session id matches the prefix.

+> When *sys.session.kick* call returns the session is still not kicked.
+The action will be completed when the node that owns the session captures and executes the request (this is usually done in milliseconds).

 ### Parameters:
 * `"connid": <String>` - Connection ID prefix